-If you find that you will be unable to submit assigned work by the listed deadlines, I would appreciate being informed with an explanation (although you do not have to provide details that are too personal).
+Based on experience teaching remotely during the pandemic, I plan to be reasonably flexible with due dates.
+However, if you find that you will be unable to submit assigned work by the listed deadlines, I would appreciate being informed.
 With respect to drafts, it is very important to do your best to have something ready for peer editing to avoid getting too far behind.
+Any other issues will be considered on a case-by-case basis.
 It is your responsibility to make sure that all work is completed; although I may send one reminder e-mail if I notice something has not been submitted, I will not generally send repeat reminders.